codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Adding-Style-ca83.md

 ## To add styles

 You can also add properties on an element.
-Here we will add width:30% to the img.
+Here we will add `width:30%` to the `img`.

 1. Either you click just underneath the last property (under `border-radius` here) and it will add a new property.
 1. Or you click on the last property value (here `49px;`) to select it and hit the "Tab" key and it will add a new empty property.